titan-data/titan-server/DEVELOPING.md

   * `titan-server` - A kotlin web server that provides an API for the titan CLI as well as the docker volume API.
-  * `titan-client` - A JAR providing a HTTP client for use with `titan-server`, used by the CLI to make API requests to the server, and manage remotes.
   * `titan` - A Docker image that provides a runtime environment for `titan-server`, as well as the means to execute ZFS commands within that container.